hazelcast/hazelcast-reference-manual/src/RingBuffer.md

 ringbuffer.add("someitem")
 ```

-Use the method `add` to returns the sequence of the inserted item; the sequence value will always be unique.
+Use the method `add` to return the sequence of the inserted item; the sequence value will always be unique.
 You can use this as a
 very cheap way of generating unique IDs if you are already using Ringbuffer.